 Private lawyers also make an important contribution through pro bono work – work for free for people who can’t otherwise get legal help.
 Many lawyers and law students also volunteer in community legal centres.

 Supporting and expanding the reach of the system

-Community Law Australia supports the current framework for getting legal help in Australia, involving community legal centres, Indigenous legal services and legal aid commissions, all working in partnership with the private legal profession.
+Community Law Australia supports the current framework for getting legal help in Australia, involving CLCs, ATSILS, FVPLS and Legal Aid Commissions, all working in partnership with the private legal profession.
 Our focus is on securing investments to extend the reach of this system so that we can help more Australians with their legal issues.